cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/resource-hierarchy.md

   <CtaButton class="btn-primary" url="https://www.meshcloud.io/best-practices-organizational-structure-in-the-cloud/">Tell me about structuring my clouds</CtaButton>
 </CallToAction>

-### Resource Hierarchy is not a substitute for proper cloud governance processes
+### Resource Hierarchy Is Not a Substitute for Proper Cloud Governance Processes

 When just starting out on a cloud journey, it’s tempting to leverage resource hierarchy to quickly offer self-service capabilities to larger organization units like departments or divisions by giving them their own place in the cloud resource hierarchy.
 For example, giving a department head `Owner` permissions on a Folder in a Google Cloud Organization can allow that department to quickly create new projects, manage IAM permissions and billing for all of their projects.
 However, this individual freedom will make it difficult to establish a scalable governance architecture later that leverages landing zones to enforce consistency across a large number of cloud tenants.
 A proper [Tenant Provisioning](/maturity-model/tenant-management/tenant-provisioning.md) process, [Federated Identity and Authentication](/maturity-model/iam/federated-identity-and-authentication.md) and [Monthly cloud tenant billing report](/maturity-model/cost-management/monthly-cloud-tenant-billing-report.md) can provide similar (or greater!) freedom to your internal customers while ensuring a scalable governance approach.